Fire safety and emergency evacuation

 Emergency evacuation can be due to the fire alarm sounding, or staff identifying a reason to evacuate (e.g bomb threat)

-• When the alarm sounds, children are calmly led from the building by the staff.
-This is usually through the double doors into the preschool playground, but staff will exit through their closest door if there are any obstructions/fires hindering exit.
+ When the alarm sounds, children are calmly led from the building by the staff.
+This is usually through the double doors into the preschool playground for those children in the squirrel’s room, but staff will exit through their closest door if there are any obstructions/fires hindering exit.
 One member of staff checks the toilets and any sleeping children are woken.

-• In the event of a fire, a senior member of staff calls the fire brigade.
+ In the event of a fire, the fire warden/manager or senior member of staff calls the fire brigade.
 Staff are not expected to try and extinguish the fire and must not return to the building.

 Fire drills